lkingsford/scrummd/README.md

 ## ScrumMD

+**A note before we start: I'm proud of how much is done, but if you've stumbled here before I've told folk about it, it's not _quite_ ready, and I'm not accepting contributions just yet.
+There's a couple more big changes I want to do before it's released.
+I will still gladly take feedback.**

 **ScrumMD** started with a question: What if we could have a scrum board driven entirely by md files and the CLI, and use it with git?

 I know that it's going to be of niche use, but it opens up a number of great ways to do the scrum process.
 For instance: